rsdoiel/antenna/archives/2025/motorcycles_2025.30.md

 ---

-## Ural Says It's Pausing Production Of Its Legendary Sidecar Line
+## Ural Says It's Pausing Production Of Its Legendary Sidecar Line For Export Markets

 date: 2025-08-01, from: Ride Apart, Electric Motorcycle News